Courses and Curriculum

 MLA course requirements and Proseminars

-Your Master of Liberal Arts degree curriculum will consist of nine graduate-level courses.
-At least seven of these courses must be taken in the School of Arts and Sciences.
-Your curriculum may include up to two classes from other Schools in the University, such as the Annenberg School for Communication, the Graduate School of Education and the School of Social Policy & Practice if you have fulfilled any prerequisites and receive permission from an instructor and home department.
+Your Master of Liberal Arts degree curriculum consists of nine graduate-level courses.
+At least seven of these courses must be taken in the School of Arts and Sciences. limited You andthe School of Arts and Sciences, , such as the Annenberg School for Communication, the Graduate School of Education and the School of Social Policy & Practice if you have fulfilled any prerequisites and receive permission from an instructor and home department.